glymphie/CTFdeploy/OCD/README.md

 ## challenge_files
 All the files which are used in the challenges such as: A description, static files, etc.

+## ssl_cert
+Add your privatekey and certificate here.
+Edit nginx.conf if necessary.

 ## CTFd_setup
 <b>No need to modify anything in this one.</b>